sizzlecentral/closures-assignment/scope_answers.md

 letter = getMail();
 console.log(letter);

-  => Outputs 'looking for gold', as the return value of changeContents is a new variable local to that function, and the variable contents set in line 2 remains unchanged.
+  => Outputs 'looking for gold', as changeContents has no return value and var contents is local to that function.
+  The variable contents set in line 2 remains unchanged.

 7.
 var decision;